Daryan97/studybuddy/README.md

 # StudyBuddy: AI-Powered Quiz App

-StudyBuddy is an innovative AI-powered quiz application designed to help students learn and retain information more effectively.
-By leveraging advanced machine learning algorithms, StudyBuddy creates personalized quizzes that adapt to each user's learning style and progress.
-Whether you're preparing for exams or just looking to expand your knowledge, StudyBuddy offers a fun and engaging way to study smarter, not harder.
+StudyBuddy is an AI-powered quiz app designed to enhance learning through interactive self-assessment.
+The app generates quizzes tailored to your knowledge using advanced AI algorithms.
+After answering the quizzes, you receive a score that reflects your understanding, helping you track your progress and focus on areas for improvement.
+Whether studying for exams or testing your knowledge, StudyBuddy makes learning engaging and effective.